-In a modern logistics system, every material manipulation is already subject to thorough verification at the design stage.
-Even minor changes in goods over short distances, which usually occur within a building or between a facility and a transport intermediary, are starting to play a very important role.
-The warehouse is intended to store material goods in a designated space of the warehouse building, according to established technology, equipped with appropriate devices and technical means, managed and serviced by a team of people equipped with the necessary skills (Miszewski, 2019).).
-The best possible placement of goods in a given space allows for fuller utilisation of the facility's limited capacity and reduces the number of manipulations with a given inventory (Ghiani, 2004; Muller, 2002).
+In a modern logistics system, every material manipulation is subject to thorough verification already at the design stage.
+Even minor shifts of goods over short distances, which usually occur within a building or between the facility and a transport intermediary, are starting to play a very important role.
+The warehouse is intended for storing material goods in a designated space of the warehouse building, according to established technology, equipped with appropriate devices and technical means, managed and serviced by a team of people equipped with the necessary skills (Miszewski, 2019).
+The best possible placement of goods in a given space allows for fuller utilization of the facility's limited capacity and reduces the number of manipulations with a given inventory (Ghiani, 2004; Muller, 2002).

-In the context of the supply chain, the warehouse plays an extremely important role, serving as a key centre for the coordination and storage of goods, which is essential to ensure the smooth flow of products from producers to consumers.
-Its operation is fundamental for effective inventory management, allowing minimisation of the risk of shortages and excesses, thus maintaining a balance between demand and supply.
-Furthermore, the warehouse plays an important role in the quality control process, offering the possibility of checking and preparing products for further distribution, ensuring their compliance with standards and customer expectations.
-The introduction of modern Warehouse Management Systems (WMS) contributes to significant optimisation of logistic processes, which, in turn, increases operational efficiency and allows for the reduction of operational costs.
-Finally, warehouses are extremely important in adapting the supply chain to dynamically changing market conditions, enabling organisations to respond quickly to the evolution of demand and changing consumer preferences, which is key to maintaining market competitiveness (Gu et al., 2007; Ramaa et al., 2012).).
+In the context of the supply chain, the warehouse have an extremely important role, serving as a key center for coordination and storage of goods, which is essential to ensure the smooth flow of products from producers to consumers.
+Its operation is fundamental for effective inventory management, allowing for the minimization of the risk of shortages and excesses, thereby maintaining a balance between demand and supply.
+Moreover, the warehouse plays an important role in the quality control process, offering the possibility to check and prepare products for further distribution, ensuring their compliance with standards and customer expectations.
+The introduction of modern Warehouse Management Systems (WMS) contributes to significant optimization of logistic processes, which in turn increases operational efficiency and allows for the reduction of operational costs.
+Finally, warehouses are extremely important in adapting the supply chain to dynamically changing market conditions, enabling organizations to quickly respond to the evolution of demand and changing consumer preferences, which is key in maintaining market competitiveness (Gu et al., 2007; Ramaa et al., 2012).